Why You Should Wear Sunglasses in the Winter

 Reduce Glare

-Reflection of the sun’s light from horizontal surfaces like car hoods and slick or snow-covered streets can make you experience blinding glare.
-Wearing sunglasses with polarized lenses will significantly reduce glare and help you see better, especially during times of day when the sun is lower in the sky.
+Reflection of the sun’s light from horizontal surfaces like car hoods and streets can make you experience blinding glare.
+Wearing sunglasses with polarized lenses will significantly reduce glare and help you to see better, especially during times of day when the sun is lower in the sky.

 Be Fashionable

-We thought we’d cover the health-related issues first since they’re the most important, but we don't want to skip this important point: wearing sunglasses in the winter can also be a strong fashion statement.
+We thought we’d cover the health-related issues first since they’re the most important, but we didn’t want to skip this important point: wearing sunglasses in the winter can be a fashion statement.

-It’s true that sunglasses are most commonly associated with summer fashion--a good pair of wayfarers can make or break a summer outfit.
-But more and more people are finding that accessorizing a winter wardrobe with sunglasses will turn heads and provide a big boost in confidence.
+It’s true that sunglasses are most commonly associated with summer fashion.
+A good pair of wayfarers can make or break a summer outfit.
+But more and more people are finding that accessorizing a winter wardrobe with sunglasses will turn heads and make you feel more confident.

-At the very least, sunglasses can hide the fact that you didn’t get enough sleep last night or ran out of time to apply eye makeup this morning.
-On the other end of the spectrum, a well-made, well-chosen pair of sunglasses can pull a polished look together like nothing else and encourage you to hold your head up a little higher.
-Check out the sunglasses trends for fall 2017, as well as the most popular sunglasses styles and sunglasses trends through the decades.
+At the very least, sunglasses can hide the fact that you didn’t get enough sleep last night or ran out of time for applying eye makeup in the morning.
+On the other end of the spectrum, a well-made, well-chosen pair of sunglasses can pull your look together like nothing else and encourage you to hold your head up a little higher.
+Check out the sunglasses trends for fall 2017, The most popular sunglasses styles, and sunglasses trends through the decades.

 Find a New Pair for This Winter

-This winter, find a new pair of sunglasses online that blends your personal style with one of the top trends of the season.
-A stylish pair of wooden sunglasses will keep you turning heads while it protects your eyes from glare, wind, and dryness.
+This winter, find a new pair of sunglasses online that blends your personal style with one of the trending styles of the season.
+A stylish pair of wooden sunglasses will keep you turning heads all the while it protects your eyes from glare, wind, and dryness.